 St. Maria Goretti

-Religious Education Program
+Parish Religious Education Process

 Maria Richardson, Director of Family Faith Formation, Religious Education and Parish Services

 Current families receive an e-mail from info@ParishGiving.org to register online

 New Family Registrations: